 Separation is not only a relationship status but also a legally recognized status of two people with particular legal consequences.

 In family law, separation is defined as the bringing to an end of a marriage or de facto relationship.
 It is possible for two people to have separated yet remain in the same residence.

 To prove in court that a separation has occurred for the purpose of a divorce, the court will necessarily consider a number of factors.
 These may include whether the parties slept in the same or separate rooms following the date the separation is alleged to have occurred; whether financial affairs were separated; whether any documents were signed or lodged which provide that the person doing so was single or in a relationship; the level of intimacy after the relevant date; whether the separation was known to have occurred by family or friends.

-Where a married couple has separated and is now contemplating divorce, this process may be processed in the Federal Circuit Court (formerly the Federal Magistrates Court).
+Where a married couple has separated and is now contemplating divorce, this process may be processed in the Federal Circuit and Family Court of Australia (FCFCOA).

 Divorce in Australia does not require any fault on the part of any party.
 This means it is not necessary to prove that the person you are married to has done something wrong which has caused the breakdown of the relationship and marriage.

 In relation to a divorce application only, a mental health condition is not strictly relevant.
 If the person you are married to has a mental illness, this does not need to be shown to the court in order for a divorce to proceed.